lauriaclarke/GPT3forAlienAesthetics/README.md

   - to istall in Linux: sudo apt install poppler-utils
 - Python 3

 \* this was completed on a machine running Ubuntu 22.04 and Python 3.10.6, no guarantees for other compatibility

+### Steps
+1. run the pdf to text script on you pdf library
+2. prepare your data set using the data preparation cli tool [see here](https://beta.openai.com/docs/guides/fine-tuning)
+3. submit the dataset to be used for fine-tuning the model of your choice
+4. use the completion generation script with your model and api key to generate completion files